max-schweikl/Final-Project_Group-5/README.md

 We'll be utilizing a SQL/PostGres database with the raw data contents being extracted as a .csv file.  once ETL is performed and the database is established, this will also be shared on an AWS RDS site for team collaboration.

 ## Machine Learning Model
- We will be building a regression and random forest ML model to understand which movie production factors/features lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
+ We will be building a regression, random forest and gradiant boost ML model to understand which movie production factors/features lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
 Our y-value is defined as the categorization of movie success, with 1=successful and 0=unsuccessful.
 A bulk of preprocessing was done using OneHotEncoder to change categorical features in to usable numerical columns.
 The initial features utilized were budget, rating, runtime, top 100 actors, directors, writers and composers (which was limited even further due to data size).

-### Machine Learning Model Initial Results
+### Machine Learning Model Results
-- Logistic Regression: predicting all test data as success (even with rebalancing training data), which is not proper
+- Logistic Regression: predicting at 66.7% accuracy, which while isn't perfect, is still within a suitable range for our experiment on predicting success, given the amount of movie input attributes
+- Gradiant Boost: predicting at 69.5% accuracy, which is almost exactly identical to the accuracy of our logistic regression model
-- Random Forest: predicting at 99.9% accuracy, which given amount of features we're working with, this accuracy is too great and likely overfitted (even with rebalancing)
+- Random Forest: predicting at 73% accuracy, which is slightly higher than our logistic regression and gradiant boost models, leading us to believe that this would be the best model to work with for highest probability of classifying movie success
-- Link to working code, descrption of process and results can be viewed further [here](https://github.com/max-schweikl/Final-Project_Group-5/blob/main/Segment%202/Segment%202%20-%20Machine%20Learning.md)
+- Link to working code, description of process and results can be viewed further [here](https://github.com/max-schweikl/Final-Project_Group-5/tree/main/Segment%204)

 ## Dashboard
 Our team has chosen two visualization methods for this project.
 The first being a Tableau dashboard, which shows, by genre (as a drop-down option), the total revenue over all years for the measured drop-down option, top movies by revenue and rating, average revenue and rating, the number of successful vs failed movies (success being defined as a movie making twice it's budget in revenue), and a line chart graph that measures genre by year (x-axis = year of movie release, y-axis = total revenue for all measured movies based on drop-down selection).